Applicants for this course should have achieved a UK High 2:1 Honours Degree or its international equivalent.

 - Palaeolithic and Mesolithic Archaeology

-All MPhil students in the Division of Archaeology take a Research Skills Module and write a dissertation (15,000 words maximum).
-Students choosing Archaeology of the Americas, Archaeology of Egypt, European Archaeology, Medieval Archaeology, Mesopotamian Archaeology, Palaeolithic and Mesolithic Archaeology, or South Asian Archaeology take:
+All MPhil students in the Division of Archaeology take a Research Skills module and write a dissertation (15,000 words maximum).
+Students choosing Archaeology of the Americas, Egyptian Archaeology, European Archaeology, Medieval Archaeology, Mesopotamian Archaeology, Palaeolithic and Mesolithic Archaeology, or South Asian Archaeology take:

 - the Core Archaeology course